rubra-ai/rubra/docs/docs/quickstart.md

 ## Prerequisites

 * M-series Mac or Linux with GPU
+  * On MacOS you need to have Xcode Command Line Tools installed: `xcode-select --install`
 * 16 GB Ram
 * 10 GB Disk Space
 * [Docker](https://docs.docker.com/get-docker/) and `docker compose`